 The Economic Research Service (ERS) annually calculates "normalized prices," which smooth out the effects of shortrun seasonal or cyclical variation, for key agricultural inputs and outputs.
 These normalized prices are used by the U.S. Army Corps of Engineers, the Tennessee Valley Authority, USDA's Natural Resources Conservation Service, and other Federal agencies to evaluate the benefits of resource-related projects affecting agriculture.
-Since 1993, ERS has calculated these prices (in table 1) based on 5-year lagged averages of actual market prices (e.g., an average of 2012-16 market prices is used to calculate normalized prices for 2017 for the 2018 ERS report year).
+Since 1993, ERS has calculated these prices (in table 1) based on 5-year lagged averages of actual market-year prices (e.g., an average of 2013-17 market prices is used to calculate normalized prices for 2018 for the 2019 ERS report year).
 National prices indices (in table 2) are as reported by USDA's National Agricultural Statistics Service.
-State-level normalized prices for the report year 2018 (in table 3) were calculated by multiplying the national-level normalized prices by the average ratios of the State-level market prices to the national market prices for 2014-16.
+State-level normalized prices for the report year 2019 (in table 3) were calculated by multiplying the national-level normalized prices by the average ratios of the State-level market prices to the national market prices for 2015-17.